jazzyfresh/iterate/workflows/iterating.md

 - debugging tools and repls are your friend
 - stacktraces are your friend
 - google is your friend
-  - google "how to debug" and read three of the results
+  - google "how to debug" and skim three of the results